eclipse-kura/kura/_posts/wires/2018-04-09-1-kura-wires-script-filter.md

 New records can be added to the list using the `add(WireRecordWrapper)` function.
 It is also possible to emit records contained in the received WireEnvelope.

 The script filter will emit a wire envelope only if the WireRecord list is not empty when the script execution completes.
-The following code is an example about how to emit a value:
+The following code is an example of how to emit a value:

 ```javascript
 // create a new record